July 20, 2016 § Leave a comment

 He visited Australia in 1893 and was described as a man on a mission to see as many strange and exotic creatures as possible.
 And then kill them.
 His pedigree included great-grandparents who were double first cousins, sharing the same four grandparents.

 The Archduke’s shooting in June 1914 followed a botched bombing earlier that morning.
 The failed bomber, Nedeljko Cabrinovic, then swallowed cyanide and threw himself in a river to drown.
 The cyanide didn’t work and the river was only ankle deep.
 He eventually died in prison from tuberculosis.

 It’s not known if Cabrinovic’s great grandparents were also double first cousins.

-I recently learnt about my mother’s mother’s mother’s mother.
+I recently learnt about my mother’s mother’s mother’s father’s mother (edited 2021, I’d missed a generation!).
 She entered Australia in 1849 on a boat crammed with dodgy ethnics practising a religion associated with terrorism.
 Bridget McQueeney was in a shipment of young female orphans from Irish workhouses.
 Australia was suffering a chick drought; and Ireland was suffering a potato famine with too many eligible spouses and too few edible spuds.
 Win-win.
 No politicians competed to turn back the boats.
 Bridget dutifully bred 86 grandchildren.

 My father’s side have also been in Australia for yonks.
 In fact, Ned Kelly’s sister married a Gunn.
 Come to think of it, Bridget’s mum was a Kelly … Uh-oh.